dhonson-lncrna/ecoPlateAnalysis/README.md

 ### Running the example

-This repo comes with two datafiles for a sample analysis.
+This repo comes with several datafiles for a sample analysis.
 Once the ecoplate conda environment is activated, simply execute:

 `python ecoplate_analysis.py exampleAnalysis/defaultConfig.yaml`